Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 Exercise can improve blood flow, strengthen muscles, and support nerve regeneration.
 Low-impact activities such as walking, swimming, or yoga are beneficial for stimulating nerves without causing additional damage.

-- Aerobic exercises improve circulation.
+- Aerobic exercises improve circulation and oxygen delivery to nerves.

 - Stretching exercises help reduce stiffness and improve mobility.